andykarpov/karabas-pro/README.md

 ## Donations

 Our team is looking for some donations to release new features.
-Most important one - a ROM image to extract FDD images (TRD, FDI, TD0) to real floppy drives.
+Most important one - a ROM image to extract FDD images (TRD, FDI, TD0) to real floppy disks.

 Feel free to send any amount of USD/EUR/etc to support development of this project:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/dexius?locale.x=ru_RU)

 WMID: 305965057957

+Card: 4817 7601 6316 7095

+Thanks in advance to all bakers! :)

+Your support matters!

 ### Pre-production renders: